• Skip to primary navigation

 And while we're on the topic, consider whether you want to add berry bushes and fruit trees to your plans.
 These options could give you more options for seed saving and food preservation to keep your family well stocked.

-This is particularly true if you use companion gardening methods.
+This is especially true if you use companion gardening methods.
 Companion plants can grow well together in food forests, raised beds, a large garden or even a small garden if they're carefully placed.

 Additionally, if you plan to use companion planting techniques or vertical growing spaces such as trellises or stakes, consider this when calculating total area needed.